AdiNarendra98/AI-for-Environment/5. DeepWater-Water Level Change Analysis/README.md

 # Deep Water

-This repo is the reimplementation of the [Deep-Water Repo by Maximiliano Beber](https://github.com/maxbeber/deep-water) a project aims to track changes in water level using satellite imagery and deep learning.
+- This repo is the reimplementation of the [Deep-Water Repo by Maximiliano Beber](https://github.com/maxbeber/deep-water) a project aims to **track changes in Water Level using Satellite Imagery and Deep learning**.

 ## Introduction